adaazunigaa/Async-JavaScript/README.md

         *Once the browser finishes those task, they return and are pushed onto the stack as a callback -Callback
 -Promises
--Async keyword
+    A "Proimise" is an object representing the eventual completion of failure of an asynchronous operation -Async keyword
 -Await keyword
 -Handling Errors in  Aync